Beastboy31/open_w2/README.md

-this code is about some products in a grocery store its pretty cool not gunna lie 😎 its my lab #17 it names and counts the select amount of groccerys in a TxT file
+this code is about some products in a grocery store its pretty cool not gunna lie 😎 its my lab #17 it names and counts the select amount of groceries in a TxT file

 HOW TO RUN
 you would run it in IDE